 SES ESOP Strategies can help you explore the feasibility of these options and help you find the right fit for your strategic goals.

-A feasibility study analyzes key concerns, such as:
+An ESOP feasibility study analyzes key concerns, such as:

 - Anticipated range of value of the company for ESOP transaction purposes